top of page

 A: The risk of having to pay costs in Supreme Court is a powerful incentive.
 It encourages parties to make reasonable settlement offers, focus on the real issues, and avoid bringing unnecessary applications to court, which saves everyone time and money.

-The court you choose for your family law matter has significant financial implications.
+The court we choose for our family law matter has significant financial implications.
 While the Provincial Court removes the risk of a costs award, the Supreme Court uses that very risk to manage behaviour and encourage efficient resolutions.